Whole Child Therapy: Complete Care for Every Child

 The Whole Child Occupational Therapy

 The whole child occupational therapy children are able to do things independently with the help of learning simple skills.
-They are taught to dress, eat on their own and write.
+They are taught to dress, eat on their own, and write.
 This creates confidence and control feelings.
-Regular practice builds the strength of the children with sensory or attention difficulties.
+Regular practice builds the strength of children with sensory or attention difficulties.

 Whole Child Pediatric Therapy